Let the Landscape Speak

 Ceremonial Stone Landscapes

-Starting in May and continuing through November of 2019, we will be leading monthly field trips in Upton to the Upton Chamber and companion features on top of Pratt Hill in Upton.
+We welcome everyone to join the last field trip of 2019 to the Upton Chamber and companion features on top of Pratt Hill.
 To sign up please send email to email@example.com.

-Doug Harris, Deputy Tribal Historic Preservation Officer for the Narragansett Indian Tribal Historic Preservation Office will speak about Indigenous Ceremonial Stone Landscapes in the Northeast.
+Doug Harris, Deputy Tribal Historic Preservation Officer for the Narragansett Indian Tribal Historic Preservation Office speaks upon request about Indigenous Ceremonial Stone Landscapes in the Northeast.